openebs-archive/openebs-docs/docs/overview.md

-OpenEBS provides containerized storage for stateful applications on Kubernetes.
+OpenEBS is the most popular open source project for container attached or container native storage on Kubernetes.
 OpenEBS adopts a new approach called Container Attached Storage or CAS, where each workload is provided with a dedicated storage controller, thereby having most granularity of storage policies and isolation to tune the storage just for that workload.
-OpenEBS runs completely in user space and does not have any dependency on linux kernel modules. <a href="/docs/next/features.html">See OpenEBS features</a>.
+OpenEBS runs completely in user space and does not have any dependency on linux kernel modules. <a href="/docs/next/features.html">See OpenEBS features and benefits</a>.

 <br>